 In our competitive culture, we usually think “more is better.”
 Being Number One, winning at all costs, and “having the most” is deeply ingrained in our psyche as real success.
-This model of going for the max is often erroneously applied to our own well-being.
+This model of going for the max is often erroneously applied to our own well-being or happiness goals.
 People mistakenly think intense delight is a sign that their attempt at awakening joy is truly successful.

 However, when we look for bells and whistles as indications of true happiness we’re misunderstanding a very important principle: Setting a high bar of intense happiness works against true well-being.
 Although I’m all for enjoying peak experiences when they arise, measuring that ideal against a moderate level of okayness can easily render this moment as “not good enough.”